ringcentral/ringcentral-api-docs/docs/notifications/quick-start/pubnub/node.md

 ### Run Your Code

 You are almost done.
-Now run your script.
+Now run your script and send an SMS message to the phone number specified in the <RINGCENTRAL_USERNAME>.

 ```bash
 $ node pubnub-notification.js